Schedule of English courses can be found at https://mydusis.drake.edu/prodssb/bwckschd.p_disp_dyn_sched

 This course examines the form, content, conventions, and innovations in various kinds of popular culture (such as genre fiction, music, television, film, comics, video games and other new media.).
 With an eye toward challenging distinctions of "high" and "low" culture, students will theorize the production and reception of these texts within their political and historical context, examining the cultural work popular texts do.

-ENG 075: INTRODUCTION TO WOMEN'S STUDIES, 3 credit hrs.
+ENG 075: INTRODUCTION TO WOMEN'S AND GENDER STUDIES, 3 credit hrs.

 ENG 077: READING GENDER, 3 credit hrs.